Carnegie Mellon University Student Composer's Competition Rules For Carnegie Mellon Philharmonic Student Orchestra Concert

 “For the female music student who achieved the most artistic performance…”

 The Pittsburgh Female College Association Prize ($250) will be awarded to the highest scoring undergraduate female in the Philharmonic Soloist Competition.
 If the Philharmonic Soloist Competition winner in the undergraduate category is a woman, the Pittsburgh Female College Association Prize will be added to the regular $1,250 prize.

 A student must be in good academic standing to receive the Pittsburgh Female College Association Prize.

 1. Chamber music groups of two or more persons are eligible to compete.

 2. All members of a competing chamber music group must be current, full-time music majors in good academic standing in the School of Music.

 3. The application form MUST be signed by one School of Music faculty member by way of attesting to the group having attained the necessary level of competence and the choice of appropriate repertoire.

 5. Deadline for applications is Friday April 5, 2019, at 5:00pm.
 There can be no exceptions.
-The application form can be found on the InsideMusic website.
+The application form can be found in the link above.
 Applications should be submitted to CFA M164.

 7. Competing groups must be prepared to perform complete works of at least 15 minutes in length.
 Preparing only selected movements, or a one-movement work of less than 15 minutes duration is not permitted.